nutanix/helm/charts/nutanix-csi-snapshot/README.md

 helm install -n ${HELM_CRD_NAMESPACE} ${HELM_CRD_NAME} nutanix-csi-snapshot
 ```

+Warning: If you delete this Helm chart, it will remove Snapshot CRDs and all existing snapshot.

 ## Install

 The following commands install this chart in your cluster.
 See [below](#configuration) for available configuration